 Do you have a friend or relative battling cancer?
 It is always difficult trying to figure out the perfect gift.
+Now that the holidays are arriving, we are all looking for some thoughtful ideas.
 It can be extremely difficult to find a gift for someone with cancer, who might be feeling a bit sad and defeated.
 As a three-time cancer survivor who has received some of the best gifts possible, I'd like to share some ideas with you, based on my experiences and those of many others who have experienced the same thing.
 Here’s my list…

 1. A funny movie or tickets to a light musical : Cancer patients need to laugh.
 There have been studies done on the healing powers of laughter, who knows if it works, but I do know that laughter can get you out of yourself.